appernetic/appernetic-hugo-project/content/post/how-to-set-up-a-static-hugo-website-on-github-pages-in-2-minutes.md

 ## What about custom domains?

  No problem, it is easy to connect your custom domain to your GitHub Pages.
+Follow these five steps (no programming or terminal console needed):

+1. In your Appernetic dashboard, Sync you appernetic project with GitHub, this will create a appernetic-hugo-project with all your files on GitHub.
+We do this so that we can work with files outside the content folder.
-Place this file in your appernetic-hugo-project repositories static folder:
+2. Place this file in your GitHub, appernetic-hugo-project repositories static folder: Filename: CNAME

-Filename: CNAME

     blog.easypeasy.com
 Here you can see how [we did this][2].
+3. Sync your project again in your Appernetic Dashboard.
+4. Publish your blog (if you have something un-drafted to publish).
+Now your CNAME file also lives in the compiled GitHub Pages site.

-Now you also have to make a CNAME record in your DNS or your service providers DNS and wait for everything to propagate over the interwebz.
-Read more [here][3].
+5. Now the last step is to make it work over the Internet.
+For this, you have to make a CNAME record in your DNS or your service providers DNS and wait for everything to propagate  (give it 8 to 24 hours).
+Read more: [using a custom domain with GitHub pages][3].

 That's it!
 Give fast, secure blogging a try and you will never go back to WordPress, Joomla or Drupal.
 We support you both in Swedish and English.